Uniform Approximation of Functions with Asymmetric Growth and Decay by Deep Weighted Polynomials: Introduction

-Typically, the number of layers $L$ is small in comparison to the total degree $D$ which can be taken to be quite large.
-We note that the number of free parameters in the polynomial $P$ is $d_1+...d_{L} -L+2$.
-It is widely believed that the layered structure of composite polynomials mimics in many ways layers of neurons in numerous deep learning networks and hence their approximation properties are natural problems to study \cite{Dev}.
+and it is this count that we use when matching the parameter budget between the deep polynomial and a classical baseline of the same number of free coefficients.
+It is widely believed that the layered structure of composite polynomials mimics in many ways the layers of neurons in deep learning networks, and hence their approximation properties are natural to study \cite{Dev}.

 Functions with singularities are often difficult to approximate by polynomials due to poor behavior near the singularity, which is why classical theory relies on smoothness.
 Composite polynomials, however, often capture such structure more effectively.
 At its core, approximation theory is a story of compression: we seek low-dimensional parameterizations that accurately represent a function.
 Polynomials excel at compressing smooth functions, with classical orthogonal polynomials achieving exponential convergence for analytic functions.
 Similarly, Fourier series provide optimal representations for periodic inputs in $L^2$.
-For functions with discontinuities or sharp transitions, rational functions can be computed via the Remez algorithm.
+For continuous functions with sharp transitions or steep gradients, rational functions are often far more efficient than polynomials; their best (minimax) approximants can be computed by the Remez algorithm, which applies to continuous targets, and near-best rational approximants can be computed in barycentric form by the AAA algorithm \cite{AAA}.

 In practice, many numerical algorithms use structured iterations such as Newton's method.
 These can be written as composite rational or polynomial updates \( f_{k+1}(x) = g(f_k(x), x) \), where \( g \in \mathcal{P}_n \) is a fixed-degree polynomial.
 Then \( f_k \) becomes a deep polynomial of degree \( n^k \), defined by few tunable parameters.
 Such iterative structures appear naturally in algorithms for non-arithmetic operations.
 For example, the sign function can be written as \( \text{sgn}(x) = x / |x| \), the comparison operator as \( \text{comp}(u, v) = \tfrac{1}{2}(\text{sgn}(u - v) + 1) \), and the max operation as \( \max(u, v) = \tfrac{1}{2}(u + v + (u - v)\text{sgn}(u - v)) \).
 Newton's method is often employed to approximate \( \text{sgn}(x) \), and has been shown to be optimal in the sense of requiring the fewest non-scalar multiplications \cite{Lee}.